markmckinnon/Autopsy-Plugins/README.md

 ### Process Windows Mail
 Process Windows Mail store and added messages to communication manager.

+### Recycle Bin
+Process the Recycle Bin in Windows Vista and later

 ### Remove Artifacts
 Will remove custom artifacts and attributes from a case.
 For developer use.